 SUCRE, BOLIVIA – On Wednesday, February 13, 2019, the Inter-American Commission on Human Rights convened a public hearing in Sucre, Bolivia in order to discuss the human rights situation of indigenous peoples in Brazil.
-During the hearing, the Articulação dos Povos Indígenas do Brasil (APIB), the Coordenação das Organizações Indígenas da Amazônia (COIAB), and the Articulação dos Povos e Organizações Indígenas do Nordeste, Minas Gerais e Espirito Santo (APOINME) and the Indian Law Resource Center (ILRC) denounced the government of Jair Bolsonaro for his policies that endanger the human rights of indigenous peoples.
+During the hearing, the Articulação dos Povos Indígenas do Brasil (APIB), the Coordenação das Organizações Indígenas da Amazônia (COIAB), and the Articulação dos Povos e Organizações Indígenas do Nordeste, Minas Gerais e Espirito Santo (APOINME) and the Indian Law Resource Center (the Center) denounced the government of Jair Bolsonaro for his policies that endanger the human rights of indigenous peoples.
 The delegation of organizations also informed the Commission about the increasing violence towards indigenous communities since the 2018 presidential elections.

-The organizations emphasized the well-known statements Bolsonaro has made against indigenous communities in which he compared indigenous peoples living on reserves to zoo animals and promised, if elected, that not a centimeter of land would be demarcated for indigenous and quilombo communities.
+The organizations emphasized the well-known statements Bolsonaro has made against indigenous communities in which he compared indigenous peoples living on reserves to zoo animals and promised that, if elected, not a centimeter of land would be demarcated for indigenous and quilombo communities.

 The information presented to the Commission hinted that Bolsonaro is currently fulfilling his campaign promises.
 First, by means of Provisional Measure 870 and Decrees 9660 and 9667, Bolsonaro created a series of measures meant to hinder the demarcation process of indigenous lands.
 In addition, Bolsonaro separated the Fundação Nacional do Indio (FUNAI) from the Ministry of Justice, as it has existed since 1991, and instead linked it with the Ministry of Family, Women, and Human Rights, which until 2018 was called the Ministry of Human Rights.
 He also withdrew FUNAI’s jurisdiction of demarcating indigenous lands, as well as the formulation, coordination, and supervision of the actions and guidelines on environmental licenses affecting the lands of indigenous and quilombo communities.